-- Transitioning long-stay patients with severe and persistent mental illness into the community, where possible, including developing new service models for appropriate care, and
+Transitioning people who are long-stay patients or people at risk of long stays, who experience SPMI into the community, where possible, including developing new service models for appropriate care.

-- Creating practice change in inpatient and community services to decrease the number and length of long stay admissions.
+Creating practice change in inpatient and community services across NSW to decrease the number and length of long stay admissions.

 Who are PCLI consumers?

-The PCLI works with two main cohorts of consumers all with severe and persistent mental illness, comprising:
+The PCLI works with two main cohorts of consumers all with SPMI and complex needs which place them at risk of long hospital stays, comprising:

-- Cohort 1: older people who are inpatients with long admissions and who have mental health significant ageing-related issues.
+Stage One or Cohort 1: older people who also have significant ageing-related issues.

-- Cohort 2: people aged 18 years upwards, who are long-stay inpatients, without significant ageing-related issues but who have very complex needs due to their mental illness and major co-occurring disorders such as alcohol and other drug use/ vulnerability, trauma related issues, intellectual disability and physical health problems.
+Stage Two or Cohort 2: people aged 18 and older, without significant ageing-related issues but who have very complex needs due to their mental illness and major co-occurring disorders such as alcohol and other drug use or vulnerability, trauma related issues, intellectual disability and physical health problems.